renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 ## LoM Service/container
 1. A new service is added for LoM (Local Mitigation)
 2. Service is internally architected as plugin based, where each action (detection/safety-check/mitigation) can be added as plugins.
-3.The service is fully self contained for all actions with exceptiopns of mitigations to be run at host level.
+3. The service is fully self contained for all actions with exceptions of mitigations to be run at host level.
-8. The container adds as another service/feature as systemd managed.
-9. The container will use a private dir /usr/share/sonic/LoM as RW.
-This dir will be mounted only to LoM container, hence exclusive.
+4. The service will be mounted with a host dir, exclusive to this feature as RW.
+5. The service will use this for any data it shares with host services like D-Bus and image-upgrade script.
+6. The mitigations that need to run at host context uses host's D-Bus service.
+7. The D-Bus scripts are copied into host path mounted as RW and host-DBus service is configured to load scripts from here.
+8. The service maintains the running config in this dir and used by show command.
+9. Any updated plugun scripts could be copied into this dir and the service will reload upon restart/SIGHUP.
-10. The private dir will be used for any runtime update and image upgrade script will carry over for maintianing the updates.
+10. The image-upgrade script will carry over the contents of this dir during image upgrade to carry over the current state.
+11. The container image is created and added as a service/feature managwed by systemd & FEATURE table.
-11. This service is integrated with sonic-buildimage via submodule update.
+12. This service is integrated with sonic-buildimage via submodule update.
+13. The YANG schema will be created along with other SONiC YANG modules.
+14. Nightly tests will be added for each action.

 ## Redis-DB
 ### CONFIG/STATE-DB